sohamray19/distilBertNQ/README.md

 * I would try an ensemble-based approach

 ## Feedback
 As someone attempting a question answering task for the first time, I enjoyed learning and working on this challenging task.
-Ample time and resources were provided, and the charity donation was a cherry on top!
+Prompt replies, ample time and resources were provided, and the charity donation was a cherry on top!

 Potentially, I would consider providing lesser time and a starter code, so that the candidate can focus more on the architectural decisions, and preprocessing change, if any, without spending too much time on reading and understanding basic (albeit necessary) preprocessing and prediction generation code.

-Overall, having never worked on data as large as this before, I loved the assignment, and I believe that I learned a lot from it!
+Overall, having never worked on data of this scale before, or question answering, I loved the assignment, and I believe that I learned a lot from it!
+For someone at the start of their career, that's what I'm looking to do!

-## Charity Organisation of choice
+## Charity organisation of choice
 My hometown in India has been hit with the worst cyclone in decades.
 I would love to think that I was able to provide any little assistance.
-Additionally, I believe USD will be able to make more of an impact in India.
+Additionally, I believe US dollars will be able to make more of an impact in India.
-Donate here (if the code works! :pray ).
+Donate here!